Financial sentiment analysis using FinBERT with application in predicting stock movement: Analysis

 \section{Analysis}

 From the result we see that our FinBERT sentiment analysis + LSTM model acheives the best training and validation loss.
-Base BERT + LSTM follows closely with it, which implies that our model has not fully taken advantage of the FinBERT language model since we only use the raw sentiment scores.
+Base BERT + LSTM follows closely with it, which implies that our model has not fully taken advantage of the FinBERT language model since we only use the raw sentiment scores from the off-the-shelf `ProsusAI/finbert` model.
+Future work should explore fine-tuning FinBERT on task-specific data (e.g., using the NSI proposed in Section 5) or on a larger, more contemporary financial news corpus to potentially enhance its domain-specific capabilities for this prediction task.
 In this paper, we only look at the sentiment from the titles of news, which contain of relatively small amount information and sentiment.
 This suggest us also trying to see other informations, for example, social network data like twitter, weibo, etc.

 We also see that ARIMA actually capture the long run trend well, whereas our model is able to fit the short run trend which corresponding to the movement in short amount of the time pretty good.
 For a very short training time compared to other deep learning based models, AIRMA achieves MSE: 0.00975, MAE: 0.07154 and RMSE: 0.09876.
 As we see from the plot of predicted close price our model tend to under predict the close price in the long run.
 This suggest that in the future work, we might adopt similar method as in \cite{att2022}, which preprocesses the data by ARIMA first, and then feed it into the deep neural network.